Vocabulary For Academic IELTS Writing Task 1 (part 3)

-A/ The peak: The number of visitors reached to the peak in 2008 and it exceeded 2 million.
+A/ The peak: Visitors number reached a peak in 2008 and it exceeded 2 million.

-Top/ highest/ maximum: The oil prices reached to the top/ highest in 1981 during the war.
+Top/ highest/ maximum: The oil prices reached the top/ highest in 1981 during the war.

-N.B: Some of the words to present the highest/ top of something are given bellow:
+N.B: Some of the words to present the highest/ top of something are given below:

 Apex, pyramid, zenith, acme, obelisk, climax, needle, spire, vertex, summit, tower, most, greatest, max, tops, peak, height, crown...